Leiyi-Hu/mona/README.md

 # Mona

-The official implementation of "[Adapter is All You Need for Tuning Visual Tasks](https://arxiv.org/pdf/2311.15010.pdf)".
+The official implementation of "[5%>100%: Breaking Performance Shackles of Full Fine-Tuning on Visual Recognition Tasks](https://arxiv.org/pdf/2408.08345)".

 ## Table of Contents